Should You Buy a Bangkok Condo or Townhouse?

 | Space | Usually smaller but efficient, with shared facilities. | Usually more internal space, multiple floors, and more privacy. |

-| Location | Common near BTS, MRT, business districts, malls, and lifestyle areas. | Often found in residential sois or outer Bangkok areas where larger homes are more affordable. |
+| Location | Common near BTS, MRT, business districts, malls, hospitals, universities, and lifestyle areas. | Often found in residential sois or outer Bangkok areas where larger homes are more affordable. |

-| Monthly costs | Common area fees, sinking fund, parking fees in some buildings, and unit repairs. | Possible village fees plus full responsibility for house repairs, roof, facade, drainage, and pest control. |
+| Monthly costs | Common area fees, sinking fund, parking fees in some buildings, and unit repairs. | Possible village fees plus responsibility for roof, facade, drainage, pest control, and house systems. |

-| Maintenance | The juristic person handles common areas and building systems. | The owner or tenant is usually responsible for most maintenance inside and outside the house. |
+| Maintenance | The juristic person handles common areas and shared building systems. | The owner or tenant is usually responsible for most maintenance inside and outside the house. |

 | Facilities and security | Often includes pool, gym, lobby, lifts, CCTV, and security guards. | Varies by project.
 Some gated compounds have security, while older townhouses may have few shared facilities. |

-| Rental and resale market | Strong demand in transit-connected and business areas, especially from singles, couples, and expats. | More niche demand from families, pet owners, home-office users, and tenants needing larger living space. |
+| Rental and resale market | Broad demand in transit-connected and business areas, especially from singles, couples, investors, and expats. | More niche demand from families, pet owners, home-office users, and tenants needing larger living space. |

 Location and Commute Matter More Than Property Type